mrApplesauce/LanguageComparison/Swift.md

 #### How does it work?
 As previously mentioned, the automatic reference counting keeps track of the current references kept by the program and automatically allocates and deallocates memory as needed.
 #### Garbage collection?
-When there are no longer any references to an instance, that instance is then automatically deallocated to free up space in memory.
+When there are no longer any references to an instance, that instance is then automatically deallocated to free up space in memory; however, this is done through keeping a count of referenced objects with the automatic reference counter and not a garbage collector.
 #### Automatic reference counting?
 Automatic reference counting is the mechanism at the center of Swift's memory management.